emmastrand/EmmaStrand_Notebook/_posts/2023-03-06-SNP-Calling-with-RNASeq-data.md

 `HaplotypeCaller.sh`:

-Run time =
+Run time = 7 days 6 hours

 This look longer than expected..
 I probably could have upped the # of threads and processors?
-Once it started I just let it run.
+Once it started I just let it run b/c that week was busy for me anyway.

 ```
 #!/bin/sh